github/cost-center-automation/README.md

 **tl;dr:**
 - Automate cost center creation and syncing with enterprise teams, org-based teams, or for every Copilot user in your enterprise
 - Configure Actions workflow to keep cost centers in sync
-- Coming soon: automatically create budgets for each cost center
+- Automatically create budgets for cost centers (Copilot PRU, Actions, and future products)

 Automate GitHub Copilot license cost center assignments for your enterprise with two powerful modes: